dmcomm/dmcomm.github.io/vpet.md

 * Old/New Japanese V1; Strong English V1; Japanese V2; probably English V2; maybe V3
   * Energy wrapping at +10 (see above).
 * Weak English V1
+  * Fails to add the strength hearts when calculating Enhancement (see above).
   * Visible energy overfill (see above).
   * The walk animation differs by one frame.
 Shortly before snapping at the right-hand side, it faces left for one frame where all the other versions face right.
 This is only visible on non-symmetrical Digimon.
 (Thanks to BetamonZ at WtW for spotting this.
 I am currently seeking permission for use of the original video, but can record a new one if necessary.)
 * V5 (only checked Japanese) and Weak English V1 (why these two?!)